gavinlyonsrepo/cylon-deb/README.md

 package building and hosting section of launchpad site called cylondeb.

-Package built only for on Ubuntu 16.04 LTS (Xenial Xerus) 64bit
+Package built only for on Ubuntu 18.04 LTS (Bionic Beaver) 64bit

 To install this on your system run commands in terminal